AleixoLucas42/homelab/proxmox-vms/fedora-server/swarm/minecraft-server/readme.md

 > aleixohome.ddns.net:25565

 ## Automations
+#### Clean ground items
+- There is a [Jenkins pipeline](Jenkinsfile.ground-items) running every hour to clean ground items.

 #### Backup
-There are a **duplicati** backup running every 3 hours, sending backup to TrueNAS.
+- There is a **duplicati** backup running every 3 hours, sending backup to TrueNAS.
 The restore is manual through Duplicati web interface. **You should restore permissions when you are restoring backup or else server container won't have permissions to read/write files restored.**

 # REF
 - [Github](https://github.com/itzg/docker-minecraft-server)